SteveBarnett/human-centred/air.md

 - **Shortening, not summarising.** Summarising requires extended context.
 AI "summaries" are shortening existing human summaries.
 - **Mode amplification.** The most frequent data points are represented as the one true answer.
 - **Confabulation**.
 LLMs output often contains Confident Bullshitting.
 Made up things presented them as facts.
-    - Not "hallucination".
+- **Not "hallucination".** Just an error, a mistake.
 Hallucination is perceiving something that's not really there.
 LLMs do not perceive anything.
 - **The Wikipedia version of reality.** The style of the output is the rational discourse of the educated classes of society.
 - **Sycophantic.** LLMs are built to people-please, not to give true or correct answers.
 - **Low quality, high quantity.** LLMs are filling the web with slop.